 There is currently no government-approved medicines that are used to treat cocaine addiction.

-The mixing of cocaine and opioids over the past decade has lead to a major increase in drug-related deaths in the country.
+The introducing of this deadly cocktail over the past decade has lead to a major increase in drug-related deaths in the country.

 Cocaine and Other Drugs